schacon/gitbook/text/02_Git_Object_Db_Basics/1_Trees_and_Blobs.markdown

 mode, object type, SHA1 name, and name, sorted by name.
 It represents the contents of a single directory tree.

-The object type may be a blob, representing the contents of a file, or another tree, representing the contents of a subdirectory.
+An object referenced by a tree may be blob, representing the contents of a file, or another tree, representing the contents of a subdirectory.
 Since trees and blobs, like all other objects, are named by the SHA1 hash of their contents, two trees have the same SHA1 name if and only if their contents (including, recursively, the contents of all subdirectories) are identical.
 This allows git to quickly determine the differences